DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Contact Tracing Problem Formulation

 {\it Forward contact tracing}: How to construct the contact tracing network efficiently starting from a given index case?

 {\it Backward contact tracing}: How to solve \eqref{eq:est} to give the best instantaneous estimate of the superspreader given the data?

-Answering both the forward and backward contact tracing jointly constitutes an iterative statistical inference process to track the most-likely superspreader in the entire epidemic network.
-Specifically, to answer the forward contact tracing problem, it is a natural idea to grow the contact tracing network with breadth-first search (BFS) or depth-first search (DFS) graph traversal algorithm from the index case.
-To answer the backward contact tracing problem, let us suppose that a given node $v$ in $G_{n}$ is assumed to be the superspreader.
-Then, starting from that node, there are a number of possible ways to infect all the other nodes consistent with $G_{n}$ harvested by contact tracing at the $n$-th stage.
-Even though $G_N$ is unknown, it is reasonable for a contact tracer to assume a possible infection order in $G_{n}$ by a {\it permitted permutation} by $\sigma = \{v, v_1, v_2,...,v_{n-1}\}$, and thus the problem in (\ref{eq:est}) can be equivalently expressed as:
+Answering both the forward and backward contact tracing jointly constitutes an iterative statistical inference process to track the most likely superspreader in the epidemic network.
+Specifically, for the forward contact tracing subproblem, it is natural to enlarge the forward contact tracing network with breadth-first search (BFS) or depth-first search (DFS) graph traversal starting from the index case.
+For the backward contact tracing subproblem, suppose that a given node $v$ in $G_{n}$ is the superspreader.
+Then, starting from this particular node, there are many possible ways to infect all the other nodes consistent with the given graph $G_{n}$ harvested by contact tracing at the $n$-th stage.
+Even though $\mathbb{G}_N$ is unknown, it is reasonable for a contact tracer to assume a possible infection order in $G_{n}$ by a {\it permitted permutation} given as $\sigma = \{ v_1=v, v_2,...,v_{n}\}$.
+Thus, we can reformulate problem (\ref{eq:est}) as:

-where $\Omega(G_{n}|v)$ is the collection of all permitted permutations for $G_{n}$ rooted at $v$, and $\mathbb{P}(\sigma | v)$ is the probability of the permitted permutation $\sigma$ with $v$ as source.
+where $\Omega(G_{n} \mid v)$ is the collection of all permitted permutations for $G_{n}$ rooted at $v$, and $\mathbb{P}(\sigma | v)$ is the probability of the permitted permutation $\sigma$ with $v$ as source.

-Under the SI model, the probability of a susceptible node being infected next is uniformly distributed among all susceptible nodes at the boundary of $G_{n}$, and the probability of a permitted permutation is as follows:
+Under the SI spreading model used in \cite{shah2012rumor,ShahTransIT2011,pd_jstsp2022}, the probability of a susceptible node being infected in the next time period is uniformly distributed among all outreaching edges from the infected nodes at the boundary of $G_{n}$, and the probability of a permitted permutation is as follows:

+where $d(v_i)$ is the degree of node $v_i$ in $\mathbb{G}$, and $\Phi_i = |e(v_{i+1})\cap (\bigcup_{j=1}^{i}e(v_j))|$ with $e(v_i)$ being the set of edges connecting to node $v_i$.
+For the edge case, we define $\Phi_0=0$.
+The value of $\Phi_i$ counts the number of edges linked between node $v_{i+1}$ and its infected neighbors.
+Hence, the probability of being infected is proportional to the number of infected neighbors.
+Note that the probability defined in \eqref{eq:prob1} also works if $\mathbb{G}$ is a graph with multiple edges, i.e., the number of edges between a given pair of nodes can be more than one.